 We were admiring the maple tree in the backyard… …noticing how beautiful the yellow leaves were against the gray sky.
 Nana said she could show us how to capture the beauty of the tree in chalk pastels.
 Using an 8 1/2 x 11 piece of paper, we drew the line for the ground about 3/4 of the way down the paper.
 We then turned our

 Being from the south, all things that are syrupy and carbonated are called Coke.
 Especially here in Georgia, around the Coke capitol of Atlanta.
 Just last month, we went as a family to the World of Coke for Middle Girl’s birthday.
 All that said, we thought it appropriate to enjoy a Coca-Cola pastel.
 Nana helped us with just that.
 Leading us through the simple steps.

 From the summer archives…We sat at the coffee table and looked out at the view.
 The brilliant teal blue water and the colorful beach umbrellas.
 Yes, we really had made it to the beach.
 And on this afternoon, Nana showed us how to capture the brilliant colors in pastels.
 Not only did we learn how to make shade under those umbrellas and all the beach

 Are you ready to whip up a fudge pie?
 Well, guess what?
-Today, you can either stir up a pie on your paper or use the recipe below to bake one in your oven – or both!
-I’m sharing Nana’s latest pastels tutorial plus the recipe for Fudge Pie at Heart of the Matter today.
-I hope you’ll join me for the deliciosity!
+You can either stir up a pie on your paper or use our fudge pie recipe to bake one in your oven – or both!
+How about we start with a fudge pie pastels tutorial.
+Nana has fudge pie art lessons to go with this recipe: You ARE an ARTiST Clubhouse membership with

 “Beauty puts a face on God.
 When we gaze at nature, at a loved one, at a work of art, our soul immediately recognizes and is drawn to the face of God.” ~ Margaret Brownley This pastel lesson was inspired by the above photo.
 That tiny figure out on the beach is my brother.
 A few years ago we were all together at the water’s